-The schools must do a PIA for certain types of processing, or any other processing that is likely to result in a high risk to individuals' interests.
+The schools must do a PIA for any processing that is likely to result in a high risk to individuals' interests.
 It is good practice to do a PIA for any major project which requires the processing of personal data.